Specialist assessments

 Frequently asked questions

-A learning assessment focuses on cognitive abilities and academic skills — it answers questions about how a child reads, writes, processes information and learns.
+A psycho-educational assessment focuses on cognitive abilities and academic skills — it answers questions about how a child reads, writes, processes information and learns.
 An ADHD or autism assessment focuses on neurodevelopmental profile, attention, executive function and social communication.
 These can overlap, and combined assessments are available where multiple concerns exist.
 We'll discuss with you which assessment best fits your referral questions.

-Do I need a referral?
+Do I need a Mental Health Care Plan or referral?

 Will the report be accepted by my child's school?